Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Asymptotic theory of cgSSL

 \subsection{Proof strategy}

-To establish the posterior concentration rate for $\Psi$ and $\Omega$, we followed \citet{Ning2020} and \citet{Bai2020_groupSSL} and first showed that the posterior concentrates in log-affinity (see Section~\ref{sec:log_affinity_to_sieve} in the Supplementary Materials for details).
+Following \citet{Ning2020} and \citet{Bai2020_groupSSL}, we first showed that the posterior of $(\Psi,\Omega)$ concentrates in log-affinity.
 Posterior concentration of the individual parameters followed as a consequence.
-To show that the posterior concentrates in log-affinity, we appealed to general results about posterior concentration for independent but non-identically distributed observations.
-Specifically, we verified the three conditions of Theorem 8.23 of \citet{ghosal2017fundamentals}.
-First, we confirmed that the cgSSL prior introduced in Section~\ref{sec:cgSSL_prior} places enough prior probability mass in small neighborhoods around every possible choice of $(\Psi,\Omega).$ This was done by verifying that for each $(\Psi,\Omega),$ the prior probability contained in a small Kullback-Leibler ball around $(\Psi,\Omega)$ can be lower bounded by a function of the ball's radius (the so-called ``KL-condition'' in Lemma~\ref{lemma:KL_cg} of the Supplementary Materials).
+To show that the posterior concentrates in log-affinity, we verified the three conditions of Theorem 8.23 of \citet{ghosal2017fundamentals}.
+First, we confirmed that the cgSSL prior places enough prior probability mass in small neighborhoods around every possible choice of $(\Psi,\Omega).$ This was done by verifying that for each $(\Psi,\Omega),$ the prior probability contained in a small Kullback-Leibler ball around $(\Psi,\Omega)$ can be lower bounded by a function of the ball's radius.
 Then we studied a sequence of likelihood ratio tests defined on sieves of the parameter space that can correctly distinguish between parameter values that are sufficiently far away from each other in log-affinity.
-In particular, we bounded the error rate of such tests and then bounded the covering number of the sieves (Lemma~\ref{lemma:packing_number_lp} of the Supplementary Materials).
+In particular, we bounded the error rate of such tests and then bounded the covering number of the sieves.